kdeldycke/awesome-iam/README.md

 ![](cloud-software-stack-iam.png)

 This knowledge base cover the far right perimeter of the cloud stack.
+It is one of the pillar of the cloud ecosystem, bridging the users, the products and the business.
+The [other pillar being billing & payments](https://github.com/kdeldycke/awesome-billing/).

 ## Meta